 As some of you know, I have decided to transition out of the classroom at the end of the school year.
 (The photo shows a lovely gift from a student in honor of my retirement.)
 This was a difficult decision to make and I will miss my students enormously.
 There are many reasons why I’ve chosen this, my 29th year, to be my last.
 My grandsons, Oli (born April 25, 2017) and Remy (expected July 8, 2018) are two of the most important ones!
 (Yes, both my son/daughter-in-law and my daughter/son-in-law have been kind enough to provide me with a baby boy to love on in the past year!)

 Although I will no longer have a classroom of my own, my passion for the work of language teaching has not waned in the slightest.
-I am still passionate about educating and I still plan on completing numerous detailed and structured courses for teachers.
+I am still passionate about educating and I still plan on pr for teachers.
 I cannot imagine a life in which I am no longer creating lessons, collaborating with colleagues and providing professional development to other language teachers!
 It would be painful having to give up my lives work when I really don’t have to!
 Therefore, I’m happy to announce my next venture, Shepard World Language Consulting, LLC.
 I have already been invited by several districts to provide professional development and revise curriculum over the next few months and am so excited about this new chapter in my professional life!